 - All Around the House

-* Use a compost can and pile instead of using a garbage disposal, which requires water.
-This will also improve your garden soil, likely holding water better – an additional way this can save water
+B) Use a compost can and pile instead of using a garbage disposal, which requires water.
+This will also improve your garden soil, likely holding water better – an additional way this can save water.

 5. Garden & Yard

-* Get a portable collapsible greenhouse for your plants.
+L) Get a portable collapsible greenhouse for your plants.
 They hold the moisture inside, greatly reducing loss of water to evaporation, thereby saving by reducing the amount of watering you need to do.
-There are many collapsible greenhouse in the Gardening & Yard section of our online store.